ExpositionEngineering/exposition-engineering-proposal-two-starter/README.md

 ## 🏁 Introduction

-This project invites you to write a show proposal for a podcast on the topic of picking an academic major at an undergraduate at an institution like Allegheny College.
+This project invites you to write a show proposal for a podcast on the topic of picking an academic major at an undergraduate institution like Allegheny College.
 In addition to writing all of the required content in the file [writing/proposals/show_proposal_two.md](writing/proposals/show_proposal_two.md), you will practice the use of `git` and GitHub and learn how to check the writing in a Markdown file through the use of tools like the [GatorGrade](https://github.com/GatorEducator/gatorgrade) program that runs the automated grading checks provided by [GatorGrader](https://github.com/GatorEducator/gatorgrader).